YOGA & SUP YOGA

 Many aspects of yoga are about being in the moment and at one with nature and the universe.
 It is for this reason that so many asanas (yoga poses/positions) reflect animals and nature.
 Yoga puts your body into the shape of a tree, a pigeon, cobra, or even the Sun.
 It is a practice that allows you to explore the graceful wingspan of a bird, or connect your breath to the undulations of the body much like the cycle of tides or the ocean connects to the moon.
 Yoga and SUP Yoga provide practitioners with a sense of harmony, timelessness and connection to the universe.

-SOME TIPS FROM OUR EXPERTS WHILE DOING YOGA
+SOME TIPS FROM OUR EXPERTS WHILE DOING YOGA & SUP YOGA

 - Yoga must be learned under the guidance of an expert instructor.
 Keep in mind that although yoga can be practiced by everyone you must still take your physician’s opinion into account, especially if you suffer from heart ailments or any acute or chronic medical conditions that demands caution.